Evanston, Illinois: History

 Evanston is the birthplace of Tinkertoys, and is one of the locations claiming to have originated the ice cream sundae.
 Evanston was the home of the Clayton Mark and Company, which for many years supplied the most jobs.

 Evanston was a dry community from 1858 until 1972, when the City Council voted to allow restaurants and hotels to serve liquor on their premises.
 In 1984, the Council voted to allow retail liquor outlets within the city limits.

-In March 2021, Evanston became the first city in the United States to pay reparations to African American residents (or their descendants) who were victims of unfair housing practices.
+In March 2021, Evanston became the first city in the United States to pay reparations to African American residents (or their descendants) who were victims of unfair housing practices between 1919 and 1969.
 The city council of the city voted 8 to 1 to approve the reparations which consisted of a $25,000 payment to African American households that can be used as down payments on their homes, house payments or for home repairs.
 This was the initial payment, with plans to distribute $10 million in reparations payments to Black residents over the next decade.
+In 2024, a conservative legal group filed a federal lawsuit stating the reparation program's race-based eligibility criteria violates the Equal Protection Clause of the Fourteenth Amendment in the U.S. Constitution.
+The city attempted to legally stop the lawsuit but in 2026 a federal judge stated the lawsuit against the city was allowed to proceed.

 In August 2021, Evanston became one of the first cities to approve a pilot project providing a guaranteed income to select residents, drawing upon a combination of public funds and a partnership with Northwestern University.